E-mail

 You may have multiple email addresses for a variety of reasons, but for academic and professional communication, use your University email (e.g., UnityID@ncsu.edu).
 This includes messages from professors, advisors, classmates, campus offices, and potential employers.

-Use a personal account for subscribing to forums, online newsletters, online newsletters, shopping sites, social media, etc., to protect your university inbox from spam and distractions, and gives you more control over your online identity.
+Use a personal account to subscribe to forums, online newsletters, shopping sites, social media, etc.; to protect your university inbox from spam and distractions; and to give yourself more control over your online identity.

 • To whom it may concern